mathematicalmichael/jupyterhub-hashauthenticator/README.md

 # Hash JupyterHub Authenticator

 An authenticator for [JupyterHub](https://jupyterhub.readthedocs.io/en/latest/) where the password for each user is a secure hash of its username.
-Useful for environments where it's not suitable for users to authenticate with their Google/GitHub/etc. acconunts.
+Useful for environments where it's not suitable for users to authenticate with their Google/GitHub/etc. accounts.

 ## Installation